 Springtime brings a dense carpet of wildflowers, whilst summer sunshine calls out butterflies to flit through the woodland glades.
-The reserve feels like a remote sanctuary far from the hustle of everyday life.
+The reserve, managed by NatureScot, feels like a remote sanctuary far from the hustle of everyday life.

 Spring time is the best time to visit for woodland flowers.

 Facilities include a car park at Hell's Hole to the south of the reserve and well-defined paths.
 However, please be aware that the site is on a steep slope.